powerplayer9/ENGN8536/Assignment 2/ReadMe.md

 The forward & backward propagation are coded manually.

 The second part was to remake the network using pytorch and experiment how the network behaves to various changes.
+The files for part 2 start with naming convention 'Net[file name]'
 The results are given below:

 [Note: All the results are generated using CPU execution for a max of 10 epoch]